Force over Distance: Chapter 22

 With a supreme effort, Young shifted his head.

-Some of his sensation was coming back; he felt, now, the cold of the deck plating and a distant burn where the dart had penetrated his arm.
+His sensation was returning; he felt, now, the cold of the deck plates and the burn of his injured arm.

 Hopefully that’d be temporary.